Tools

 What's the difference between an integration and an action?
 An integration is the service (e.g. Gmail).
 An action is one thing the agent can do within it (e.g. Send Email).
 Guardrails are set per action.

 Why did my agent stop and ask for approval?
 That action's guardrail is set to Manual.
-Approve it once, or switch the action (or tool) to Auto to skip future prompts.
+Approve it once, or switch the action to Auto to skip future prompts.

 Can different agents use different accounts of the same tool?
 Yes.
 When you add a tool to an agent, you choose which connected accounts that agent may use.

 Do members need to reconnect tools themselves?
-No. An admin connects an integration once, and team members reuse it.
+No. An admin connects an integration once, and team members' agents reuse it.